-In addition to standard karaoke bars, Portland has two unusual offerings: Karaoke from Hell lets you sing with a live band, while Baby Ketten Karaoke, which features custom mixes of impossible-to-find songs, was called “America’s greatest karaoke night” by The New York Times.
-Both events occur at different bars twice a week.
+In addition to standard karaoke bars, Portland has several unusual singalong offerings: Karaoke from Hell (which happens at multiple bars around Portland, including Dante’s and Spare Room) lets you sing with a live band.
+In Southeast Portland, Baby Ketten Klub features custom mixes of impossible-to-find songs (and was called “America’s greatest karaoke night” by The New York Times.)

-Closing off 15 blocks of Northeast Alberta Street to cars during summer months, Last Thursday on Alberta has grown fantastically in the more than 17 years it’s been running.
+Closing off 15 blocks of Northeast Alberta Street to cars during summer months, Last Thursday on Alberta has grown fantastically since it started more than 20 years ago.
 With artists, performers and craftspeople filling the streets and sidewalks, Last Thursday is a great place to get a purely Portland souvenir.
-And with thousands of people in attendance, it’s also a great place to take in the local flavor.
+And with thousands of people in attendance, it’s also a great place to take in the local flavors.

-Showing just how bike-crazy Portland is, the week-long Filmed by Bike festival at Clinton Street features bike-themed short movies — no longer than eight minutes — by independent filmmakers from around the world.
+Showing just how bike-crazy Portland is, the Filmed by Bike festival at Northeast Portland’s historic Hollywood Theatre features bike-themed short movies (each no longer than eight minutes) made by independent filmmakers worldwide.

-Every summer since 2002, local cyclists have crammed the calendar with hundreds of bike-related events over a three-week span.
-The Pedalpalooza roster includes everything from Portland’s entrant into the World Naked Bike Ride (see below) to Unicycle Polo and Zoo-Bombing, in which riders coast downhill through Washington Park riding tiny kiddie bicycles.
+Every summer since 2002, local cyclists have crammed the calendar with hundreds of bike-related events over multiple weeks.
+The Pedalpalooza roster includes everything from Portland’s iconic World Naked Bike Ride (see below) to the Flamingo Ride (where people dress up themselves and their bikes as — you guessed it — flamingos).

 World Naked Bike Ride

-Wearing nothing but helmets and smiles (and maybe some body paint), thousands of bicyclists take to Portland streets each summer to protest oil dependency.
-Portland’s edition of the World Naked Bike Ride is the biggest on the planet.
-But it’s not as serious as it sounds — the nighttime ride snakes all over the city with crowds cheering on the buck naked bikers.
+Wearing nothing but helmets and smiles (and maybe some body paint and fairy wings), thousands of bicyclists take to Portland streets every summer to protest oil dependency.
+Portland’s edition of the World Naked Bike Ride is the largest on the planet, but it’s not as serious as it sounds — the nighttime ride snakes all over the city with crowds cheering on the buck-naked bikers.

 PDX Adult Soapbox Derby

 Every August since 1997, the PDX Adult Soapbox Derby has seen select teams of grown-up kids piloting homemade soapbox derby cars down Southeast Portland’s Mt.
-Tabor.
+Tabor Park.
 Vehicles have included miniature A-Team vans, Batmobiles and the always popular Flintstones-mobile.
-Crowds line the track with picnics and BYOB beer and wine, cheering on the daring speedsters.
+Crowds line the track with picnics and bring-your-own beer and wine, cheering on the daring speedsters.

-Every year, on the second Saturday in December, Santa Claus comes to town.
-A mob of Santas, actually.
-This annual pub crawl takes over Portland with hundreds of jolly St. Nicks making the rounds to local bars, spreading holiday cheer over holiday beers.
-As for Christmas in July, Portland also has a summer Santacon on the Saturday before July 4.
+Every year in December, Santa Claus comes to town.
+A mob of Santas.
+The annual Stumptown Santacon takes over Portland with hundreds of jolly St. Nicks making the rounds to local bars, spreading holiday cheer over holiday beers.